zaxovaiko/pwr/README.md

-# PWr
+# 👨‍🎓 PWr
-All tasks from Wroclaw University of Science and Technologies 👨‍🎓.
+All labs from Wroclaw University of Science and Technologies.

 #### Content:
  - 2 semestr